milkboy/WME-ja/README.md

 ###Changelog
 ####1.5.8
-- Updates for new WME by several contributors (sorry if I missed someone); Paweł Pyrczak, AlanOfTheBerg, berestovskyy, tk85
+- Updates for new WME by several contributors (sorry if I missed someone); Paweł Pyrczak (tkr85), AlanOfTheBerg, berestovskyy

 ####1.5.7
 - Remove 2 (of 4) Firefox extension validation warnings